The SMB’s Ultimate Guide to Disaster Recovery

 • Hybrid cloud backups (stored locally and in the cloud)

-• Ability to perform backups frequently (every few minutes, in some cases)
+• Ability to perform backups frequently (every few minutes or more frequently)

 • Numerous recovery options: file-level, rapid rollback, bare metal restore, direct restore, etc.